department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/2024-01-mobile-map/conversation-guide.md

 Before we start, I have a few things that I want to go over with you:

+- Today we’re going to talk about the location fnding tool on VA.gov.
+We'll be mostly focused on search results on the map.

+Before we start, I have a few things that I want to go over with you:
-- **This entire session should take about 60 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- This **entire session should take about [60] [90] minutes**.
+I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
-- **In this session, we want to hear your honest opinions.** There are no right or wrong answers; we are not testing your knowledge or abilities.
-I welcome any and all of your feedback, and I won't be offended by any opinions you express.
+- In this session, we want to hear your honest opinions.
+There are no right or wrong answers; we are not testing your knowledge or abilities.
+I welcome any and all of your feedback, and I won’t be offended by any opinions you express.
-- **Your participation in this interview is completely voluntary.** You do not have to participate if you don't want to.
-Whether you choose to participate or not will not affect your benefits in any way with the VA.
-If you would like to stop the session or do not want to answer a question for any reason at any time, that's no problem.
+- Your participation in this interview is completely voluntary.
+You do not have to participate if you don’t want to.
+- Whether you choose to participate or not will not affect your benefts with the VA in any way.
+If you would like to stop the session or do not want to answer a question for any reason at any time, that’s no problem.
 Please let me know.
-- I know the folks who invited you to participate in this interview asked if it was alright to allow people to observe this interview, but I want to double-check with you before we get going. **Are you okay with a couple of additional observers during this session?**
+- I know the folks who invited you to participate in this interview asked if it was alright to allow people to observe this interview, but I want to double-check with you before we get going.
+Are you okay with a couple of additional observers joining this session?
-   - If no: Use Slack to kindly ask the observers to leave the Zoom.
+> If no: Use Slack to kindly ask the observers to leave the Zoom.

-   - If yes: Admit observers.
+> If yes: Admit observers.

-   - Then, ask the notetaker and observers to give a brief, camera-on introduction, like their first name and position with VA.gov.
-(This is meant to humanize the interaction of observation for the participant.)
+[Ask the notetaker and observers to briefy turn their camera on and introduce them by name.
-   - Once complete, ask the notetaker and observers to turn off their cameras for the remainder of the session to save bandwidth
+Once complete, ask the notetaker and observers to turn off their cameras for the remainder of the session]

-- (If applicable) **You'll be interacting with a prototype today.** This is a demo tool that may not function exactly the way you expect.
-Some areas of the prototype will be clickable, and some will not.
-Since it's a demo, none of your actions will affect your VA information or benefits.
+For part of this session, you’ll be interacting with a prototype.
+That means that even though it will look exactly like a regular website, some areas of the screen may not work as you expect them to.
+Since it's not a live website, nothing you do on the screen will affect your VA information or benefts.

-- **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
-After we complete the analysis, the recordings are destroyed, and none of your comments will be attributed to you directly.
-We either report findings out in groups (i.e., 5 out of 10 participants said this), or if we want to quote you directly, we take away any identifying information and give you a participant ID, like P7.
+I'd like to record my screen and audio today to make sure we capture your thoughts and experiences accurately.
+After we're done analyzing your insights about our prototype, the recordings will be destroyed, and nothing you say here will be directly linked to you.
+If we want to quote something you say directly, we will refer to you only by a participant number.
+We'll also remove any part of your comments that could be used to directly identify you.

-   - Knowing that, are you comfortable if I record my screen and audio as we talk today?
+Knowing all of this, are you comfortable if I record my screen and audio as we talk today?

-- **Would you be comfortable if we decided to use a clip of our session with you to help our partners understand Veterans’ experiences?** One of the ways that we share findings with our partners across the VA is by showing short video clips of sessions with Veterans.
+Would you be comfortable if we decided to use a clip of our session with you to help our partners understand Veterans’ experiences?
+One of the ways that we share fndings with our partners across the VA is by showing short video clips of sessions with Veterans.
 In these video clips, we blur out any information that could possibly be used to identify you, like your onscreen image.
 Sharing these video clips can be a compelling way for our partners to better understand what Veterans go through when using VA.gov and our digital products.
 These clips will not be shared outside of the VA.
-We don't know at this point if we will or not, but we like to ask ahead of time.
-At the end of the interview, I'll also confirm that this is okay with you, so you will get a chance to veto this once you know what we've discussed.
+We don’t know at this point if we will or not, but we like to ask ahead of time.
+At the end of the interview, I’ll also confrm this with you at the end, so you will have the opportunity to change your mind.

-   - Knowing this, **would you be comfortable if we decided to use a clip of our session with you to help our partners understand Veteran's experiences?**
+Knowing this, would you be comfortable if we decided to use a clip of our session with you to help our partners understand Veteran’s experiences?

-   - If yes: **Once I start recording, I am going to confirm that you are okay with me recording this session once more.**
+> If yes: **Once I start recording, I am going to confirm that you are okay with me recording this session once more.**

 *Start recording.*